Get Up to 40% OFF & Free Shipping

 Poms tend to be pretty docile for the most part, although small-dog syndrome can sneak in - which can in turn encourage a sense of self-importance, stubbornness and, on a more extreme scale, extreme barking and a tendency for aggression.

-Poms are super smart and very receptive to training and discipline strategies.
+Poms are super smart dogs and very receptive to training and discipline strategies.
 To avoid things like separation anxiety and unwanted behavioral issues, Pomeranians will need to be properly socialized with other dogs and people.
 Socialization is vital to any dog’s development, and especially to breeds that can be prone to over-independence and anti-social behaviors.

 Praising and clicker-training have been found to be very effective with Pomeranians, as well as highly stimulating games and activities that will appeal to their curious and playful nature.
 They have been known to struggle a little more with house training, so persistence and patience is the key to success.